surniaulula/wpsso-wp-sitemaps/readme.txt

 == Upgrade Notice ==

-= 4.1.0-dev.11 =
+= 5.0.0-dev.12 =

-(2022/11/02) Added a new "Maximum URLs per Sitemap" option (default is 1000).
-Added a new 'parse_request' action hook to render sitemaps earlier in the WordPress load process.
+(2022/11/02) Improved performance when creating the sitemaps XML.
+Added a new "Maximum URLs per Sitemap" option (default is 2000).

 = 4.0.0 =